gallianoms/6_vu_express_jwt/README.md

 ## JWT Token

-- Tokens issued by `/api/login/authenticate` endpoint are valid for 6 hours for practicality, you should change it.
+- Tokens issued by `/api/login/authenticate` endpoint are valid for 6 hours for practicality, you should change it in production.

 ## Error Handling